Nat Geo Wild

-National Geographic Wild (shortened as Nat Geo Wild and abbreviated NGW) is a global pay television network owned by National Geographic Partners, a joint venture between The Walt Disney Company (73%) and the National Geographic Society (27%).
-The channel primarily focuses on wildlife and natural history non-fiction programming.
-It is a sister network to National Geographic TV.
+National Geographic Wild (shortened as Nat Geo Wild and abbreviated NGW) is a global wildlife pay television network and the sister network to the National Geographic Channel owned by National Geographic Partners, a joint venture between the Walt Disney Company (73%) and the National Geographic Society (27%).
+The channel also broadcasts natural history non-fiction programming.

 The channel first launched in Hong Kong on 1 January 2006.
 It later launched in the United Kingdom, Turkey, Ireland, Romania, India, Vietnam, and Poland replacing the now defunct Adventure One.
 The channel remains the world's first bilingual wildlife service, available in English and Cantonese in the Hong Kong market as well as Tagalog in The Philippines.
 It launched in Latin America on 1 November 2009 as a high definition channel.
 In 2010, it launched in the United States.

-As of February 2015, approximately 57,891,000 American households (49.7% of households with television) receive Nat Geo Wild.
+As of November 2023, Nat Geo Wild is available to approximately 36,000,000 pay television households in the United States, down from its 2019 peak of 61,000,000 households.

+In recent years, Nat Geo Wild in the United States has lost carriage with the growth of streaming alternatives including its parent company's Disney+, and has generally been depreciated by Disney in current retransmission consent negotiations with cable and streaming providers.
+Notably, the channel has recently been dropped in negotiations with Charter Spectrum in 2023 (though to be restored in the fall of 2025) and with Verizon Fios in 2025.